Rakhi Sawant’s Secret Wedding SHOCKS Deepak Kalal; He Demands Rs 4 Crore Within 4 Days From Her!

 Deepak Kalal Accuses Rakhi Sawant Of Rs 4 Crore Fraud

 In a video, Deepak is seen claiming that Rakhi had promised to marry him in front of media.
 He says that he had also given Rs 4 crore to her.
-He accused Rakhi of fraud and threatened/demanded her to return the money within 4 days else he would beat her on live video!
+He accused Rakhi of fraud and threatened/demanded her to return the money within four days, else he would beat her on live video!

 Deepak Demands Money From Rakhi Within 4 Days!